-The Campus Theater opened in Northgate in 1940, on the corner of Boyett and University.
+The Campus Theater opened in Northgate in 1940, on the corner of Boyett and University at what is currently 217 University Drive.
 It was the first theater in College Station, and ended up lasting a very long time.
 Done in an art deco style and with a single screen (it had a balcony and cry room, too!), it survived sometime into the mid to late 1980s as competition forced it out of business (or maybe the Schulmans, which owned and built it, closed it in '85, along with their theaters in downtown Bryan.
 Makes sense in the timeline).
-(Here is an awesome shot of the cinema not too long after opening, but I don't have permission to post it).

 After the theater began to deteriorate, around 1995 it finally reopened as Shadow Canyon, which soon after gave it a dreadful makeover by covering over much of the building in wood to give it a country-western theme, and that's been the type of tenant of it's been ever since.
 Shadow Canyon did well initially, but it faltered (according to a now-dead Battalion link, they had started charging a cover and used gimmicks like wet t-shirt contests to gain attendance).

 From this article, it officially closed in December 2004 though it played host to the Northgate Music Festival in early 2005.